 My name is Steve Carroll and I graduated from the Emergency Medicine Residency at San Antonio Military Medical Center (formerly Brooke Army Medical Center) in 2012.
-I grew up in Downingtown, Pennsylvania (a suburb of Philadelphia) where I was an EMT-B for 10 years before starting residency.
-I went to Notre Dame (GO IRISH!) followed by medical school at Philadelphia College of Osteopathic Medicine.
+After 2 years at Fort Hood, TX I returned to my residency program as core faculty.
+After finishing my military commitment in the summer of 2016, I moved to Atlanta Georgia where I am currently an Assistant Professor of Emergency Medicine with Emory University working at Grady Hospital.
+My academic interests are in medical education and airway management.
+I grew up in a suburb of Philadelphia where I was an EMT-B for 10 years before starting residency.
+I went to Notre Dame (GO IRISH!) for undergrad followed by medical school at Philadelphia College of Osteopathic Medicine.
 In my free time I enjoy crossfit, SCUBA diving, and playing with Nellie and Allie, a Rottweiler mix and a Lab mix whom my wife and I adopted from an animal shelter.

 This blog and podcast is dedicated to those whom have mentored and taught me throughout the years- especially when I first started out.
 You know who you are and for that, I thank you.